tonioni/WinUAE/utilities/stateload/readme.txt

 Map ROM hardware support:

-Currently ACA500, ACA500plus and ACA1221EC Map ROM is supported.
+Currently ACA500, ACA500plus, ACA1221, ACA1221EC and most ACA123x variants map rom hardware is supported.
 If statefile ROM is not same as hardware ROM, ROM image is automatically loaded from devs:kickstarts and enabled if found.

 Command line parameters: